Failure to Treat Heart Attack Results in Lasting Damage

 Eventually, our client was advised that the only option left would be to issue court proceedings.
 The Defendant was informed of our client’s intention to do so, at which point a five figure offer of settlement was finally made in early 2023.
 Our client accepted this offer.

-Nicholas Leahy, who acted for our client in this case, commented “this was a very interesting and complicated case in respect of both breach of duty and causation.
+This was a very interesting and complicated case in respect of both breach of duty and causation.
 However, our client had strong expert evidence in support of his case, and it is a shame that the Defendant would not take a reasonable approach to negotiations until court proceedings were threatened.
 Sadly this is often the case, which causes additional stress and upset to patients and their families at what is already a difficult time.
-I am pleased that we were able to secure a positive outcome for our client in this case, which will allow him to move on with his life
+I am pleased that we were able to secure a positive outcome for our client in this case, which will allow him to move on with his life.

 Share this article